mazen160/xless/README.md

 ## :information_source: About The Project
 **Xless** is a serverless Blind XSS (bXSS) application that can be used to identify Blind XSS vulnerabilities using your own deployed version of the application.
-There is no need to run a full deployment process; just setup a [zeit.co](https://zeit.co/) account and run `bash deploy.sh`.
+There is no need to run a full deployment process; just setup a [vercel.com](https://vercel.com/) account and run `bash deploy.sh`.
 That's it.
 You now have a fully-running Blind XSS listener that uses Slack to notify you for callbacks.

 ## :warning: Requirements
-* [zeit.co](https://zeit.co/) account: zeit provides a **free plan** for serverless.
+* [vercel.com](https://vercel.com/) account: Vercel provides a **free plan** for serverless.
 If you use another provider for serverless, code changes should be minimal.
 * Slack Incoming Webhook URL.